 File size

 A great skill a Designer can learn when designing for banner ads is how to estimate file size.
-For Rich Media this is not so important because of the extra space available.
-But when designing for a Standard Banner, learning what makes files big is very important.

 Images are the main source of Standard Banner file size.
 Essentially, the larger and more complicated the image, the larger the file size.
 Each image that needs to be animated will be separated into individual files from the PSD by the Developer, usually as PNG or JPG files.
 The PNG format is a non-compressed image format so it gives the best image quality.
 But it is also a very large file.
 JPGs allow for a lot smaller file sizes, and the quality of the JPG depends on the compression settings.
 In the example below, the baby on the right has a lot more compression, and is therefore a much smaller image.
 But obviously the quality is much worse (Just as an FYI, the image on the left would be about 20k, and the image on the right would be about 5k).